katonage/pluvianus/docs/Usage.md

 * `Selected`: Only the selected component
 * `None`: No components

-Drag from the right edge (three dots) to open a secondary Spatial Widget for side-by-side comparison of different quantities.<br>
+**Secondary Spatial Widget**<br>
-Right-click on the plot to open a context menu allowing you to export the scene.
+Drag from the right edge (three dots) to open a secondary spatial widget for side-by-side comparison of different quantities. `Sync Axes` button sets the view of the secondary widget to match that of the primary.<br>

 ### Scatter Widget
 A 3D scatter plot displays all components, using three evaluation metrics as axes.
-Clicking on a point selects it on the Temporal and Spatial Widgets.
+Clicking on a point selects it on the temporal and spatial widgets.
 Good components are displayed as green points, whereas bad components are displayed as red points.
+If gray dots appear in the scatterplot, compute component metrics using the menu.

-In the Assignment section, use "Good" and "Bad" to manually accept or reject the selected component, regardless of evaluation thresholds.
-Keyboard shortcuts: `g` for Good, `b` for Bad.<br>
+In the `Assignment` section, use `Good` and `Bad` to manually accept or reject the selected component, regardless of evaluation thresholds.
+Keyboard shortcuts: `g` and `b`, respectively.<br>
-In the Thresholds section you can set two thresholds ("lowest" and "min") per metric.
-A component is classified as good if it exceeds all "lowest" thresholds and at least one "min" threshold, unless manually overridden as above.
+In the `Thresholds` section you can set two thresholds ("lowest" and "min") per metric.
+A component is classified as good if it exceeds all "lowest" thresholds and at least one "min" threshold, unless manually overridden as above (See CaImAn documentation for details).

-Press "Evaluate" to apply the current thresholds (uses CaImAn's `filter_components()`).
+Press `Evaluate` to apply the current thresholds (uses CaImAn's `filter_components()`).
 This function needs a data array to be loaded first.

 ### File menu
-* `Open CaImAn HDF5 File`: Loads the saved estimates object from CNMF or OnACID analyses.
+* `Open CaImAn HDF5 File`: Loads the saved estimates object from CNMF, OnACID or CNMF-E analyses.
 * `Save / Save as...`: Pluvianius can save CaimAn data back into an `.hdf5` file, preserving:
    * Results of the ΔF/F calculation (`.F_dff`)
    * Calculated component metrics (`.r_values`, `.SNR_comp`, `.cnn_preds`)
    * Component evaluation threshold levels (`SNR_lowest`, `min_SNR`, `cnn_lowest`, `min_cnn_thr`, `val_lowest`, `rval_thr`)
    * Manual component assignments (`.idx_components`)
 * `Open Data Array`: Opens the motion-corrected `.mmap` file containing the original fluorescence movie.
 This file is required for most computations and visualizations.
-* `Load/Save Mean/Max/Std/Local correlations images`: these images can be computed from the data and displayed in the Spatial view.
+* Load/Save `Mean`/`Max`/`Std`/`Local correlations images`: these images can be computed from the data array and then selected to be displayed in the spatial widget.
 The file format is `.npy`.

 ### Compute menu
 Performs various calculations on the data.
-Calculations that invoke CaImAn functions inherit their parameters from the currently opened `.hdf5` file; you can view these parameters under View → CaImAn Parameters.
+Calculations that invoke CaImAn functions inherit their parameters from the currently opened `.hdf5` file; you can view these parameters under `View` → `CaImAn Parameters`.
 * `Detrend ΔF/F`: Calculates detrended relative fluorescence change.
-You can view this by selecting `F_dff` under "Plot" in the Temporal Widget.
+You can view this by selecting `F_dff` under `Plot` in the temporal widget.
 Calls the `detrend_df_f()` function.
 * `Compute Component Metrics`: (Re)computes the three metrics used for component evaluation.
 Calls the `evaluate_components()` function.
-* `Compute Projections`: computes the temporal Mean, Max and STD images.
-You can also save them to `.npy` files in the File menu.
+* `Compute Projections`: Computes the temporal Mean, Max and STD images.
+You can also save them to `.npy` files in the `File` menu.
 * `Compute Local Correlation Image`: Calls the `local_correlations_movie_offline()` function, and computes its maximum.
-Result can be viewed as `Cn` in the Spatial Widget.
+Result can be viewed as `Cn` in the spatial widget.
 * `Compute Original Fluorescence Traces`: Calculates the mean fluorescence under each component's contour.
-The component traces can be viewed by selecting `Data` in the Temporal Widget. `Data neuropil` is calculated as the mean of all pixels not belonging to a component.
+The component traces can be viewed by selecting `Data` in the temporal widget. `Data neuropil` is calculated as the mean of all pixels not belonging to a component.
 These raw traces can be compared to the results of CaImAn.
 * `Compute Temporal Maximum of Residuals`: Computes the temporal maximum of three types of residuals.
-You can view these under "Display" in the Spatial Widget.
+You can view these under `Display` in the spatial widget.
 The types of residuals are:
     * `MaxResNone`: Subtracts the background (BG) from the original data (Y), and takes each pixel's temporal maximum
     * `MaxResGood`: Subtracts BG and good components' activity (RCM,good) from Y, and takes each pixel's temporal maximum
     * `MaxResAll`: Subtracts BG and all components' activity (RCM,all) from Y, and takes each pixel's temporal maximum
-* `Compute Data Array for OnACID files`: Computes the data array from an OnACID result file and the original movie, and saves it as a `.mmap` file.
+* `Compute Data Array for OnACID files`: Computes the movenent corrected data array from an OnACID result file and the original movie(s), and saves it as a `.mmap` file.
 Only results with the parameter `pw_rigid = False` can be used.
 The original movie's format can be `.hdf5`, `.tiff`, `.npy`, or `.mmap`.
-If the movie consists of multiple files, they must be selected and passed in temporal order!
-Calls the `apply_shift_online()` function on the original movie and the shifts stored in the result.
+If the movie consists of multiple files, they must be selected and passed in temporal order.
+Calls the `apply_shift_online()` function on the original movie and the shifts stored in the estimates object.

 ### Export menu
-"Export" lets you export various data:
+The `Export` menu lets you export various data:
 * C: Export component activity traces in `.npz` format, either for all components or only for good components.
 * ΔF/F: Export detrended ΔF/F traces in `.npz` format, either for all components or only for good components.
 * Contours: Export component contours in `.MEScROI` format, only for good components.